By Mark Seed, myownadvisor

 So, they are there for diversification purposes.

-As Andrew Hallam, Millionaire Teacher has so kindly put it over the years: when stocks fall hard, bonds act like parachutes for your portfolio.
+As Andrew Hallam, a Millionaire Teacher has so kindly put it over the years: when stocks fall hard, bonds act like parachutes for your portfolio.
 Bonds might not always rise when the equity markets drop.
 But broad bond market indexes don’t crash like stocks do.

 Is that enough to own bonds in your portfolio?
 Maybe.